lancewalton/concordion-element-syntax/README.md

 This extension adds no commands.
 The reason for registering it as an extension is to allow the css to be added.

 The output HTML also needs [Bootstrap](http://getbootstrap.com).
 This is not included in this distribution.
-The distributions has been tested with Bootstrap version v4.0.0-beta.
+The distribution has been tested with Bootstrap version v4.0.0-beta.
 The Bootstrap resources also need to be added to the test fixture class:

 ```scala